borlayda/cat-ci/README.md

-# cat-ci
+# Cat CI

-This is a Python based CI framework for those, whom are lazy as a cat.
+This is a Python based CI framework for those, who are lazy as a cats.